El Madrileño: Promotion

 On October 8, Tangana released the lead single of El Madrileño.
 "Demasiadas Mujeres" became an instant hit in Spain, debuting at the top of the PROMUSICAE chart and being gold-certified in only a week for selling over 20,000 copies.
 The song was, in fact, very different out of all the other things on the singer's repertoire and included a Holy Week marching band from Cádiz.
 The song included a message of frustration and elements of folk.
 Its respected music video included a scene of Tangana's own funeral as well as references to his past relationships with Rosalía and Berta Vázquez.
 On November 6, Tangana released featuring Niño de Elche and La Húngara "the most important song of his career", which he named "Tú Me Dejaste de Querer".
 He defined the track as a combination of rumba and bachata with elements of flamenco music.
 Its teaser reached over two million views on Twitter and another million and a half on Instagram.
 The track broke the record for the most-streamed song in Spain in a 24-hour period with 1,6 million national streams.
 As for international numbers, "Tú Me Dejaste de Querer" debuted at 31 on the Spotify Global chart, marking the first entry of Tangana on the list.
 The track also peaked at number one in Spain and was directly certified Gold after one week.
 The track was promoted at LOS40 Music Awards 2020.
 In January, a third single "Comerte Entera", in collaboration with Brazilian singer and guitarist Toquinho, was released to critical acclaim.

 In September 2021, a clothing collection in collaboration with Bershka, inspired in the album, was released.

+Critical reception

 Tour

 A concert tour in support of El Madrileño, Sin Cantar ni Afinar Tour, was announced on November 14, 2021, consisting of fifteen initial dates.
 It began on February 19, 2022 in Málaga.
 Tickets went on sale on November 16 to overwhelming demand.
 On July 11, 2022 additional dates were announced for the "Sin Cantar ni Afinar LATAM Tour 22", a series of additional concerts to take place in Mexico, Colombia and Argentina.